 2. Landfinding Services

 The notion that there is lack of available land on which to build can often put potential self builders off going ahead with their project.
 But there may be more land available than you may think.
+You might not find an abundance of virgin plots in your local area, but there could be opportunity to develop a brownfield site, or you may find an existing property where it makes more financial sense to demolish and replace rather than renovate.

 You’ll find everything you need to know about planning permission (as well as all relevant documentation) on the Planning Portal site.